The Brevard Zoo isn’t one of the largest zoos I’ve ever been to, but it’s well worth a visit for a number of reasons.

 Second, the animal enclosures are quite nice.
 Sometimes zoos feel as though they sacrifice enclosure quality for the sake of having more exhibits, more animals.
 The Brevard Zoo doesn’t do that, which is why some animals aren’t to be found there.
 They have no lions or tigers, no elephants … but the animals they do have enjoy genuinely rich surroundings.
+(EDIT: They now have lions!
+And they are beautiful and magnificent!)
 The giraffes have acres on which to gallop, a frequent sight (and fun to watch).
 The cheetahs have space to run.
 The lemurs have an island to frolic upon.

 The zoo is big into conservation efforts.
 They have a sea-turtle rehabilitation program.
 They are working to help restore the Indian River Lagoon for future generations of wildlife.
 Find out more about their conservation efforts here.

 They have all sorts of activities you can do for a pretty small extra cost.
 There is kayaking a stream that winds through various exhibit areas, a cute behind-the-scenes train ride kids will love, various animal encounters, giraffe feeding, lorakeet or cockatiel feeding, and numerous free shows throughout the day.
 If you come at the right time, usually 9:30 in the morning or 4 pm, you can feed stingrays for free.
+(EDIT: Stingray feeding stopped after COVID – the zookeepers discovered that the stingrays were healthier without the interactions.
+Sad for us, good for the stingrays!)
 Also in the morning, usually around 9:30, you can watch the armadillos eat their breakfast, if it’s not too cold out.
+(EDIT: They’ve removed the armadillos from the petting zoo and you can no longer see the armadillos eat their breakfast.
+This was too stressful on them, the zookeepers discovered.)
 There’s a free petting zoo, and a small water park for kids.

 It’s not an inexpensive zoo, for basic admission, but if you’re on vacation it’s worth the visit because it’s uniquely laid out (and you’re supporting conservation efforts).
 If you’re a resident of Brevard, I’d advise the annual pass – it can be fun to pop in for an hour or so, watch some meerkats scamper about, feed a giraffe, then be on your way.